LeoYReyes/SeniorDesign/gosotserver/README.txt

 Server Setup Instructions:

-	NOTE: The server executable can be in any directory, but the directories in step 2 must also be in the directory that the executable is.
+	NOTE: The server executable can be in any directory, but the directories in step 2 must also be in the same directory as the executable.

 	1. Make sure that the database is running before running the server
 	2. Copy the following directories to the same directory that the